ZhenWang54/YM-identification/README.md

 # YM-identification
+For the Journal of Royal society Interface.
+Unzip the file ElementFIle_US_exp3.zip and run the corresponding MATLAB code to obtain the identified Young's modulus.
-For the Journal of Royal society Interface accessing This matlab code is the underlying code for Young's modulus identification.
+This matlab code is the underlying code for Young's modulus identification.
 Run Main_simulation_US_Disp_use.m：
 Get the calculated R-Young's-modulus: R-Youngs= 3.2435；